Quick history of qualitative

 I founded Qbit five year ago out of Silicon Valley along with my business partner Ravi Dwivedula.
 We previously held leadership roles at the Neat Company where we were deeply involved with understanding users' experiences with the company’s consumer and business products.
 Qbit was born out of our repeated frustrations with slow, cumbersome and costly in-person research.
 Since then Qbit has been granted multiple patents for its technologies with additional patents pending.

 Our mission at Qbit is to help brands grow market share by providing the fastest and most credible way to understand consumer decision-making.
-Trusted by national brands and public companies, Qbit has crunched over 10 million spoken words by consumers about their experiences with 150+ brands.
+Trusted by national brands and public companies, Qbit has crunched millions of spoken words by consumers about their experiences with hundreds of brands.
 By capturing real-time experiences via audio or video, Qbit ensures 100% authenticity and verifiability.
 Qbit’s Android and iOS apps empower brands to engage consumers anywhere (virtually, in-store, at home, etc.) and at any point along the customer journey.
 Qbit's AI rapidly crunches open-ended data into crisp actionable insights based on both context and sentiment, empowering brands to get fast feedback to any business question.